MartaJopp/calcHardMode/readme.md

+- [x] Completed basic mode
-- [] Basic setup of file and server.
+- [x] Basic setup of file and server.
 Idea to just try hard mode now that base is complete - start small and then if I can get that to work try more.
 Start with just single digit numbers allowed to be clicked
-- [] Make buttons for 2 numbers - probably makes sense to do as form - equal button would be the submit
+- [x] Make buttons for 2 numbers
-- [] Addition button.
+- [x] Addition button.
-- [] Equal button.
+- [x] Equal button.
-- [] click handlers - to give a value of that number.
+- [x] click handlers - to give a value of that number.
-- [] function to store clicked button into an object constructor
+- [x] function to store clicked button into an object constructor
-- [] add data to buttons
+- [x] POST, GET
+- [x] Add in the remainder of the operators
+- [x] style to look like a calculator